Barnard-PL-Labs/firewalls-syEx/README.md

 - Z3 SMT Solver
 - The iptables and eBPF communities

+## 📂 Data Source

+The example iptables rules in the `exampleIptables` directory are sourced from the [diekmann/net-network.git](https://github.com/diekmann/net-network) repository.

 ---

 <p align="center">Made with ❤️ for the network security community</p>